l3r8yJ/AdministratingSystem/README.md

 # AdministratingSystem
+My java-learn pet project.
-The project is a personnel control and management system
+The project is a personnel control and management system.